Space X

 Key Details of the Valuation

-The shares were priced at $185 each in this transaction.
+The shares were priced at $421 each in the December tender transaction ($800 billion implied) valuation.

 Implications of the Valuation

-Market Position: At $350 billion, SpaceX has become the world's most valuable private startup.
+Market Position: At $1.5 Trillion, SpaceX has become the world's most valuable private startup.

 Comparison to Public Companies: With this valuation, SpaceX would rank within the top 25 companies by market capitalization in the S&P 500, positioned between Johnson & Johnson and Bank of America.